elkowar/eww/docs/config-docs.md

 Configured in XML it allows easy customizability and alot of flexibility which allows you to make amazing widgets.

-This documentation is designed for very beginners and tries to simplify as much as possible so it's easier to understand.

 ## Contents